tomomano/aws-cdk-dojo/api-cors-lambda-crud-dynamodb/tutorial/README.md

 Original TypeScript code: https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript/api-cors-lambda-crud-dynamodb

-This is essentially a Python implementation of the above code.
+This is essentially a Python implementation of the above code, with some minor modifications.
+I was a bit lazy and did not implement the CORS part (at least yet).
 Below, I will explain, step-by-step, how to build this AWS app.

-## Structure
+## Project structure
   * `app.py`: This will be the main entry point of the app.
   * `api_cors_lambda_crud_dynamodb_stack.py`: This is the main stack of the app.
   * `api/`: This is where lambda function handlers are defined.